To share a real-life experience or obscure the details? That is the ultimate question many have to face every time they sit down to draft a piece.

 My personal experiences inspire most of my content.
-However, for the very touchy subjects, I do my best to keep “I’s” to the minimum.
-It’s a struggle of being somewhat vulnerable and not straying from the image; I think others have of me.
+However, I do my best to keep “I’s” to the minimum for the very touchy subjects.
+It’s a struggle between being somewhat vulnerable and not straying from the image — I think others have of me.

 So, rather than owning my story, I try to mask the details and create a third persona.
 Sometimes, this fear causes me to leave out great ideas for a blog post.
 I mean, I don’t want to be judged; no one likes it.

-It’s the tendency to react self-protectively, towards the world and others; as Leon F Seltzer Ph.D. puts it.
-This fear often emanates from The fear of Rejection.
-It causes one to build walls around them.
+The human tendency is to react to this self-protectively; towards the world and others as Leon F. Seltzer, Ph.D., puts it.
+This fear often emanates from The Fear of Rejection, causing one to build walls around them.

-A study by Paula Niedenthal shows that we download vast information about others, just by looking at them.
-It’s a process called “resonance” where one reads the expressions of another.
-It happens automatically and in a rapid manner.
+A study by Paula Niedenthal shows that we download vast information about others by looking at them.
+It’s a process called “resonance”— where one reads the expressions of another.
+(It happens automatically and in a rapid manner.)

-That’s why we feel uncomfortable when someone is faking and can see through their inauthenticity.
-Also, we can tell when someone isn’t okay even when that person insists that they are doing fine.
+That’s why we feel uncomfortable when someone is faking and can see through their in-authenticity.
+Just as we can tell when someone isn’t okay even when the person insists that they are doing fine.

-And I responded as so, but the interviewer insisted that I had to pick one of the two.
-Outrightly, I gave a response I thought he was looking for.
-Well, that’s one of the critical advice given on interviews; show the company that you are what they are looking for in an ideal candidate.
+And I responded as such—not the exact words.
+But the interviewer insisted that I had to pick one of the two.
+Outright, I gave a response I thought he was looking for.
+That’s one of the critical advice given on interviews—show the company that you are what they are looking for in an ideal candidate.

-James Gross, in a study on Expressive suppression (a strategy to regulate one’s emotions), shows that we register inauthenticity in our bodies.
-So when a person tries to hide their feeling, psychologically, the other person responds with a rise in blood pressure.
+In a study on Expressive suppression (a strategy to regulate one’s emotions), James Gross demonstrates how we register insincerity in our bodies.
+When a person tries to hide their feelings, psychologically, the other person responds with a rise in blood pressure.

-What does it take to allow yourself to be Vulnerable?
+What it takes to allow yourself to be Vulnerable?

 Courage.
 It’s the ability to face circumstances that make you less comfortable.
-It’s what allows you to confront a situation that feels precarious.
+It allows you to confront a situation that feels precarious.
 The challenge then becomes differentiating between courage and foolhardiness.